-Michigan is on any short list for best brewing state in the country (unless that list is terrible and misguided and made by people who hate beer).
+2. You like beer?
+Great, we have beer!Michigan is on any short list for best brewing state in the country (unless that list is terrible and misguided and made by people who hate beer).
 Go ahead and check BeerAdvocate’s list of the top 250 beers.
 See all those from Founders, Bells, and Dark Horse?
 Sure, those are not brewed in Detroit per se; however, you’ll be able to find plenty of those tasty brews at nearly any respectable purveyor of alcoholic beverages in the city, not to mention fine selections from true Detroit-based outfits like Atwater, Motor City Brewing, B. Nektar Meadery, and Dragonmead.

 3. Belle Isle means "beautiful island" and backs it upNew York has Central Park.
 Detroit has Belle Isle.
 And while both were designed by the same guy (that Frederick Law Olmsted was one busy cat), the similarities pretty much end there.
 At nearly 1000 acres, Belle Isle’s a giant island-park (giant-er than Central Park, take THAT, New York) right smack in the middle of the Detroit River, complete with an aquarium, a zoo, a conservatory, a golf course, a yacht club, and plenty of places to bike, jog, fish, or picnic.
 It's a picturesque setting where you can take in views of Detroit AND our friendly neighbors to the North.